Gods and Generals (film): Critical response

 Review aggregator Rotten Tomatoes lists an 8% approval rating based on 121 reviews, with an average rating of 3.60/10.
 The critical consensus reads, "Filled with two-dimensional characters and pompous self-righteousness, Gods and Generals is a long, tedious sit.
 Some may also take offense at the pro-Confederate slant."
-Metacritic gives the film a score of 30 out of 100 based on 29 reviews, indicating "generally unfavorable reviews".
-Film critic Roger Ebert gave the film 1.5 out of 4 stars.
+Metacritic gives the film a score of 30 out of 100 based on 29 reviews, indicating "generally unfavorable" reviews.

+Film critic Roger Ebert gave the film one and a half out of four stars.
 He described it as "a Civil War movie that Trent Lott might enjoy" and said, "If World War II were handled this way, there'd be hell to pay."
-He also faulted the film for its music and "pithy quotations."
+He also faulted the film for its music and "pithy quotations".

-Maxwell blamed the decision to cut the film for a single theatrical release as the cause of its failure, saying "because we had to take so much out, I must confess the story-telling became disjointed in a way that we just couldn’t completely fix."
+Maxwell blamed the decision to cut the film for a single theatrical release as the cause of its failure, saying "because we had to take so much out, I must confess the story-telling became disjointed in a way that we just couldn't completely fix."

+Some conservative political commentators defended the film's narrative.
+Phyllis Schlafly called it "an epic movie that presents truthful history rather than fiction or politically-correct revisionism" and promoted it as a counter-narrative to public school history classes.
+The American Enterprise called it "not only the finest movie ever made about the Civil War, it is also the best American historical film.
+Period."

-Historical response
+Historians' response

 Gods and Generals is widely viewed as championing the Lost Cause ideology by creating a presentation more favorable to the Confederacy.
 Writing in The Journal of American History, historian Steven E. Woodworth derided the movie as a modern-day telling of Lost Cause mythology.
 Woodworth called the movie "the most pro-Confederate film since Birth of a Nation, a veritable celluloid celebration of slavery and treason."
 He summed up his reasons for disliking the movie by saying:

 Woodworth criticized the portrayal of slaves as being "generally happy" with their condition.
 He also criticizes the relative lack of attention given to the motivations of Union soldiers fighting in the war.
 He excoriates the film for allegedly implying, in agreement with Lost Cause mythology, that the South was more "sincerely Christian."
 Woodworth concludes that the film, through "judicial omission," presents "a distorted view of the Civil War."

 Historian William B. Feis similarly criticized the director's decision "to champion the more simplistic-and sanitized-interpretations found in post-war "Lost Cause" mythology".
 Writing for the Southern Poverty Law Center, George Ewert wrote that the film "is part of a growing movement that seeks to rewrite the history of the American South, downplaying slavery and the economic system that it sustained."
 Ewert also noted that white-supremacist groups such as the League of the South praised the film.

-Some conservative political commentators defended the film's narrative.
-On the libertarian blog LewRockwell.com, Daniel McCarthy praised its depiction of the South.
-Phyllis Schlafly called it "an epic movie that presents truthful history rather than fiction or politically-correct revisionism" and promoted it as a counter-narrative to public school history classes.
-The American Enterprise called it "not only the finest movie ever made about the Civil War, it is also the best American historical film.
-Period."